Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No, the liquor license is not transferable.

 A one-day liquor license authorizes the sale or distribution of alcoholic liquors at the place specified in the application for picnics or other public outings for periods to not exceed one day.

 All solicitors must have a permit.
 The permit is taken out at the police department.
 Questions regarding MAP (officer union) soliciting for funds should go to Detective Andy McClellan.

 Please call the police non-emergency line at 815-467-2112.

-Yes, stop by the police station during the normal business hours, fill out a House Check Request Form (PDF).
+Yes, stop by the police station during the normal business hours, or fill out a Vacation Watch Request Form (link).

 The Village of Channahon is not licensed to handle wild animals.
 We suggest you call T&C Trapping at 815-467-4039.
 They are state licensed to handle such animals.